kleinbottle/swanlotus/content/pages/sas.md

 Accordingly, the book is _very_ long.
 It is not meant to be read in one go from cover to cover, but rather consulted as and when need arises, or absorbed one topic at a time, so that gradual mastery is accomplished.

 ## Ten parts

 The book is divided into ten parts, each of which addresses one aspect of learning.
 These are briefly described below:

 #.  **You**: Your motivation, habits, etc., are a vital ingredient for your success.
 So, we begin at the beginning.

-#.  **Mind**: Listening, seeing, thinking, moods, memory, and related subjects are considered here.
+#.  **Mind**: Listening, seeing, thinking, moods, memory, concentration, relaxation, and related subjects are considered here.

 #.  **Resources**: People, libraries, technology, the Web, and such are the subject of this part.